Cherylwwwww/GenAIGame/SETUP.md

 ## 🎉 You're Ready!

 Congratulations!
-Your Where's Wally AI Training Game is now set up and ready to use.
+Your WALLY! isHERE!
+AI Training Game is now set up and ready to use.
 The system combines computer vision, machine learning, and interactive gameplay to create an educational experience about AI training.

 Enjoy training your AI to find Wally! 🔍👓